vmware/open-vmdk/README.md

 * `vmdk-convert` to convert raw disk image files to `vmdk` format (and back)
 * `ova-compose` to create an OVA (or OVF) file from a `vmdk` and a configuration file describing a VM

 There is also a legacy tool `mkova.sh` that uses OVF templates.
-This is less flecxible than `ova-compose` and will be deprecated.
+This is less flexible than `ova-compose` and will be deprecated.

 ### New VM